simbody/simbody/README.md

 Simple example: a double pendulum
 ---------------------------------
-Here's some code to simulate a double pendulum.
+Here's some code to simulate and visualize a 2-link chain:

 ```cpp
 #include "Simbody.h"